banisterious/obsidian-charted-roots/wiki-content/Roadmap.md

 **Status:** Planning

+**The Problem:** The `relationships` array in frontmatter is not parsed by the family graph or canvas tree generation.
+Only direct properties (`stepfather`, `adoptive_father`, etc.) are read.
+Users who define step-parents or adoptive parents via the relationships array don't see them on canvas trees.

 **Summary:** Render custom relationships (defined in the `relationships` frontmatter array) as labeled edges on canvas trees and family charts.
-Currently, only biological and step/adoptive parent relationships appear on trees.
+Currently, only biological and step/adoptive parent relationships appear on trees — and only when using direct properties, not the relationships array.
 Custom relationship types like vampire sire/childer, guild master/apprentice, or magical bonds are tracked in the Relationships tab but don't render on visual trees.

 **Use Cases:**
 - **Vampire lineages:** Sire/childer relationships forming parallel "family" structures